Oldman10000/ski-carinthia/README.md

     The secret key, stripe public and secret keys should be the same as in your development environment.

-    The AWS access and secret access keys can be found in the csv file you downloaded from your AWS user account.
+    The AWS access and secret access keys can be found in the CSV file you downloaded from your AWS user account.

-    The Database url can be found within your PostgreSQL credentials.
+    The Database URL can be found within your PostgreSQL credentials.

-    You will need to create a new Stripe WH key using your Heroku url:
+    You will need to create a new Stripe WH key using your Heroku URL:

     ```
       https://<yourherokuurl>/checkout/wh/